 Granite Recovery Centers Can Help

 If you or someone you love has a problem with opioids, it’s time to get help.
 At Granite Recovery Centers, our team of experienced professionals works with adults who are dependent on alcohol or drugs.
 Located in New Hampshire, our rehab centers integrate evidence-based psychotherapy with a traditional 12-step program.
 Services include medical detox, medication-assisted treatment, primary and extended care, and outpatient counseling.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 A successful treatment for substance use disorder usually begins with detox, followed by inpatient or outpatient rehab.
 Depending on individual needs, we offer 24-hour medical supervision for inpatients and an outpatient program for those who choose to live in a supportive environment away from our facility.
 We also provide an extended care program to assist patients after they complete rehab and sober living homes for those who want a structured environment.